-I ask questions through a research-driven, multidisciplinary approach.
-Like: Could deja vu be an intuitive sense of multi-dimensional folds in spacetime?
+I ask questions through a research-driven, multidisciplinary approach, asking questions like: Could deja vu be an intuitive sense of multi-dimensional folds in spacetime?
 If so, could that sense be cultivated?

-I try to make work that doesn’t have a timestamp, that both interprets and offers alternatives to the present moment, and adds to itself constantly.
-I am interested in linguistic and infrastructural time, deep history layered within landscapes, ideology as expressed through architectures, and methodologies of intuition, among other things.
-The work sometimes results in an answer but if successful creates a more eloquent question.
+I try to make work that interprets and offers alternatives to enforced cultural tropes.
+Themes to investigate include linguistic and infrastructural time, deep history layered within landscapes, ideology as expressed through architectures, and methodologies of intuition, among others.
+The work sometimes results in answers but, if successful, also asks a more eloquent question.

-Though my practice orbits around a studio environment, my methodology is flexible.
+Though my practice orbits around a studio environment, my method is flexible.
 As projects evolve, mediums meld and change to suit the topic or theme.
+I work using logic, intuition, tradition, improvisation, dreams, hearsay, suggestion, and chance.
 It is important for me to reveal my own role (as a creator, consumer and embodied creature) in what I make.
-I was born and raised in Brooklyn, NY, studied at Wesleyan University, and currently live and work.